Yui-Mika/UI_UX_Design/README.md

 ## 🚀 How to Navigate

-Each homework folder contains its own source code and assets.
+Each homework folder contains its own source code, assets, and specific documentation.
 1. Click on the **Assignment Name** in the table above to view the source code.
 2. Click on **View Demo** to see the deployed website in action.